kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ### Limit

-The limit clause will trigger results to display to the user once the declared limit has been reached or the search has been fully completed.
+The `LIMIT` clause will trigger results to display to the user once the declared limit has been reached or the search has been fully completed.

 The example below will display results to the user once 5 results for the `?kastle_member` variable have been gathered.